A list of national and international scholarship opportunities for outstanding undergraduates and recent graduates.

 DAAD Study Scholarships °

 For one academic year, with possible extension for a second year, of graduate study in Germany.
 Applicants must be full-time enrolled SENIORS, recent GRADUATES, or GRADUATE STUDENTS in any field of study; U.S. or Canadian citizen or foreign national meeting certain conditions; have a well-defined study project.
 An invitation from a faculty member in Germany is preferred.
 Applicants in the arts, humanities, and social sciences should have a good command of German.
+Includes monthly stipend of EUR 750 and health insurance.
 Requires a campus review and interview process.
 Primary campus contact: Alison Skoberg, Graduate School Fellowship Office, 314 Johnston Hall, 625-7579, firstname.lastname@example.org.
 Undergraduates are also encouraged to contact: Sally Lieberman, email@example.com.
 Further information is available at DAAD.
+Click here for recent recipients.

 DAAD EMGIP Bundestag Internships °